pantheon-systems/example-terminus-auto-update-script/README.md

 * Backups of sites with large a large database or media files are taking too long and timing out on Circle CI (10 mins)
 * Sites with a Solr Index fail visual regression tests as the multidev created doesn't have items indexed in Solr
 * `backstop-crawl` on sites with many (~100+) URLs are taking too long and timing out on Circle CI (10 mins).
+* If visual regression testing fails **and** `RECREATE_MULTIDEV` is set to `0` then a multidev with updates applied will persist causing subsequent update checks to return no updates and prevent visual regression tests from running again.
+This cycle will break when there are further updates released to be applied.

 ## Configuring Backstop JS ##
 `backstop.template.json` is used as a generic template for `backstop-crawl` when creating `backstop.json` files dynamically.